HOME

 3rd batallion: Habsheim

-Regiment staf: first in Schlierbach, later in Golfingen and Hochstadt (Golfingue and Hochstatt)
+Regiment staff: first in Schlierbach, later in Galfinge and Hochstatt (France, east of Mulhouse)

 Other locations batallions: